-- Define an external XML catalog-Define an external XML catalog file and reference that file from the clientgen or wsdlc Ant tasks in your build.xml file using the catalogs attribute.
-For more information, see "Defining an External XML Catalog" on page 7-4. - Embed an XML catalog-Embed the XML catalog directly in the build.xml file using the <xmlcatalog> element and reference it from the clientgen or wsdlc Ant tasks in your build.xml file using the <xmlcatalog> child element.
-For more information, see "Embedding an XML Catalog" on page 7-5.
+- Define an external XML catalog Define an external XML catalog file and reference that file from the clientgen or wsdlc Ant tasks in your build.xml file using the catalogs attribute.
+For more information, see Section 7.2.1, "Defining an External XML Catalog". - Embed an XML catalog Embed the XML catalog directly in the build.xml file using the <xmlcatalog> element and reference it from the clientgen or wsdlc Ant tasks in your build.xml file using the <xmlcatalog> child element.
+For more information, see Section 7.2.2, "Embedding an XML Catalog".